tmke8/shin-latex/README.md

-# Shinran: Shell input method
+# Shin-latex: Shell input method and latex

-Shinran is a fork of [shin](https://github.com/p-e-w/shin).
+Shin-latex is a fork of [shin](https://github.com/p-e-w/shin).
 See its README for details.

 ## License